beam-community/elixir-companies/README.md

 * [StellaService](https://stellaservice.com) ([Github](https://github.com/stellaservice)) - We build products that optimize front-line team performance, gather feedback and insights and improve customer experiences across contact centers and stores.
 Now hiring (Q3 for Q4 '17) Elixir engineers for new product development.
 Based in NYC, USA.

 #### Dating
 * [Coffee Meets Bagel](https://coffeemeetsbagel.com/) ([Blog](https://tech.coffeemeetsbagel.com)) ([Github](https://github.com/Coffee-Meets-Bagel)) - A woman focused relationship application.
-We use Elixir to power a async management framework.
+We use Elixir to power an async management framework to control all of our workers..
 We also use it to monitor the health of our api.
 San Francisco, CA.

 #### Developers
 * [GitMonitor](https://gitmonitor.com) ([Blog](https://blog.gitmonitor.com)) - Custom rules and notifications for your GitHub repositories